we-succeed/front_end_challenges/Zoo/README.md

 5. feed animals if animal's foodLevel is below.. ?
   5-1. click feed on animal card OR `autoFeed` button on control section

+## module import vs require
+* Import => provided by ES6
+1. syntax = import moment from "moment";
+2. pros
+  2-1. readability with `import, from, export, default` 2-2. only import required parts which is good for memory
+* require => provided by Node.js
+1. syntax = const moment = require("moment");